iNextrix/ASTPP/doc/Installation/debian8_installation.rst

     systemctl enable php5-fpm
     systemctl start mysql
     systemctl start freeswitch
-    chkconfig --levels 345 mariadb on
+    chkconfig --level 345 mysql on
-    chkconfig --levels 345 freeswitch on
+    chkconfig --level 345 freeswitch on

     Note:- If you want to use iptables then configure it to allow all port used in fs and ASTPP.